Medical Assistant Scholarship

 For additional questions or inquiries, please contact Krystal.Sales@seattlecolleges.edu.

-Step 1: Attend an Admissions Workshop at Seattle Vocational Institute in April or May and submit your application to the school during the workshop.
+Step 1: Attend an Admissions Workshop at Seattle Vocational Institute by April or May and submit your application to the school during the workshop.

-Step 2: After the Admissions Workshop, you will meet with SVI staff for an interview by June 1 to finish the enrollment process.
+Step 2: After the Admissions Workshop, you will meet with SVI staff for an interview to finish the enrollment process.

-Step 3: Fill out the Kaiser Permanente Scholarship Application online by Friday, June 1.
+Step 3: Fill out the Kaiser Permanente Scholarship Application online.

-Step 4: Attend the Kaiser Permanente Interview Day on Thursday, June 7.
+Step 4: Attend the Kaiser Permanente Interview Day.
 Every applicant who completes steps 1 through 3 will be invited to attend.
 If you are chosen for the scholarship, you will be one of 20 students invited to join the program.
-You will be notified by June 12.

 This program aims to help diverse and/or economically or socially disadvantaged students enter the health care field.
 However, all students who meet the following basic eligibility requirements should apply: